djluck/PromQL.Parser/README.md

 // NOTE:
 // 1.
 Comments are not preserved
 // 2.
 Whitespace/ indentation is not preserved
 // 3.
-Language elements may in a different order than originally specified sum by (label1) (avg_over_time(metric[1h:5m]))
+Language elements may be in a different order than originally specified sum by (label1) (avg_over_time(metric[1h:5m]))
 ```

-### Creating PromQl expressions
+### Creating PromQL expressions
-- Won't guard against creation of semantically invalid expressions
-- Won't guard against all forms of syntactically invalid expressions
+You can directly manipulate the AST classes to build up PromQL expressions.
+However, there is currently very little in the way of checks that prevent
+you from either creating syntactically or semantically invalid expressions- use with care.

 ### Parsing extensions to PromQL
+This parser is reasonably extensible and can be modified to recognize extensions to the PromQL spec.
+See [this test](https://github.com/djluck/PromQL.Parser/blob/master/tests/PromQL.Parser.Tests/ExtensibilityTests.cs) for an example on how to parse the `$__interval` extension Grafana uses.

 ## Unsupported language features
-This library aims to parse 99% of the PromQL language.
+This library aims to parse 99% of the PromQL language and has [extensive test coverage](https://github.com/djluck/PromQL.Parser/blob/master/tests/PromQL.Parser.Tests/ParserTests.cs).
 However, some language features are currently unsupported:
 - Unicode string escaping
 - Hexadecimal/ octal string escaping
 - Hexadecimal number representation